 About 5% of patients account for about 50% of healthcare spending in the US.
 Do you think those patients are spending all of their time at one facility?
 Not likely.
 They’re often dealing with multiple chronic illnesses, and are engaged with many providers, across different specialties, and in many different facilities or even at their own home.

-That’s where the challenges with interoperability come into play.
+That’s where healthcare interoperability challenges come into play.
 Without the ability to successfully transfer patient data between facilities, patients and providers struggle to stay on top of important medical information.
 Often, it falls on the patient to get the information transferred and up to date.
 As if they don’t have enough to worry about.
 Imagine how much better the patient experience would be if we were able to completely remove that burden from their shoulders.

 Efficiency is also largely affected by the lack of interoperability.
 Health systems and other providers are paying people to enter data into their disparate systems all day.
 It’s a huge, unnecessary, expensive admin burden.
 Not to mention the errors that are bound to happen from manual transfers of information all day.
 Who wouldn’t make a mistake now and then after doing that for a long period of time?
 Through integration, organizations won’t only save money, but can delegate their manpower elsewhere and significantly decrease information errors.